BradHutchings/Mmojo-Server/docs/Build-ls1-Brads-Env.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

 This file contains instructions for building `llama.cpp` with `cosmocc` to yield a `llama-server` executable that will run on multiple platforms.
+Instructioons have been customized for my environment.
+You should use these [Building Instructions](Building-ls1.md).

 ### Environment Variables